evladimirov/Jump-Contagion/README.md

 # Simulated data

 The illustration is based on simulated data from the bivariate option pricing models proposed in the paper.
 The simulated data are stored as MATLAB .mat file in `data`.
-The state vectors are simulated using an Euler discretization and the option prices are computed using the COS method.
-For further details concerning the simulations, see Section 3 of the paper.
+The state vectors (stored in variables mY, mV and mLambda) are simulated using an Euler discretization and the option prices (variables mOptPriceIV1 and mOptPriceIV2) are computed using the COS method.
+For further details concerning the simulations, see Section 3 of the paper and Appendix B.3 of Online Appendix.

 # Code